ainsleydev/website/content/posts/optimise-seo/index.md

 ### Server Side Rendering (SSR)

-Is the traditional rendering method.
-When you request a page, the server does the heavy lifting and processes all the markup so the end user receives all of the HTML rendered.
+SSR is the traditional rendering method.
+When you request a page, the server does the heavy lifting and processes all the markup so the end user receives all the HTML rendered.
 The client only has to download assets such as JS, CSS and imagery.

 ```html